vexx32/docs/input/en-us/features/virus-check.md

      --virus, --viruscheck, --virus-check
      Virus Check - check downloaded files for viruses.
 Overrides the default feature 'virusCheck' set to 'True'.
-Available in 0.9.10+.
 Licensed versions only.

      --viruspositivesmin, --virus-positives-minimum=VALUE
      Virus Check Minimum Scan Result Positives - the minimum number of scan result positives required to flag a package.
 Used when virusScannerType is VirusTotal.
 Overrides the default configuration value 'virusCheckMinimumPositives' set to '5'.
-Available in 0.9.10+.
 Licensed versions only.
 ~~~

 ## FAQ